misterbastean/whbc_scheduler/design.md

 ```

 ### User
 Object representing a user of the web app.
-Normal Users are used for authentication and authorization, and can have multiple Workers and/or Participants linked to their account.
+Normal Users are used for authentication and authorization, and can CRUD multiple Workers and/or Participants that they create.
 The purpose is to allow one person (e.g. a parent) to create and manage multiple Workers and/or Participants.

 Admin Users are able to create events, as well as read, edit, and delete events they created.
+They have full CRUD for all workers and participants.
 They can also read and edit their own profile.

-Superusers are able to CRUD all admins, users, and events.
+Superusers are able to CRUD all admins, users, events, workers, and participants.

-Password item is a hashed string.
 Consider implementing Google SSO.

 ```javascript
 {